AsianCoderAlert/pacman/README.md

 Here is the route pacman picks based on DFS
 ![name](https://github.com/AsianCoderAlert/pacman/blob/master/img/DFS.gif)

 Here is the effect of BFS.
-I am supposed to use collection deque as data structure in this implementation, but I ended up with sticking to list structure.
+I was supposed to use collection deque as data structure in this implementation, but I ended up with list structure.
 By always inserting into the first index of list, it did work as an FIFO structure.
 However, it also took linear time to move on all the rest elements in list.
 ![name](https://github.com/AsianCoderAlert/pacman/blob/master/img/BFS.gif)